BarryBeics/Project-Three/README.md

 #### Database

 - The backend consists of Python built with the Flask framework with a database of a Postgres for the deployed Heroku version(production)
-- Two database models contain all fields stored in the database and mimics the structure of what is actually stored in the Postgres database
+- Five database models contain all fields stored in the database and mimics the structure of what is actually stored in the Postgres database

 <details><summary>See Entity Relationship Diagram</summary>
 <img src="readme-docs/erd.png">